ClarkGH/smackhem/README.md

 Inspired by crosscode's use of web technologies.
 Since that's what I'm comfortable with, I figure it's the best first-step into putting a game I'm proud of up for other people to play.
 Working with 2D/3D paradigms mainly for fun and learning.

--No PRs while solo, there's no need to show that a single dev can make prs against his own work -Using tasks to keep the demo project 100% on github
+- No PRs while solo, there's no need to show that a single dev can make prs against his own work
+- Using tasks to keep the demo project 100% on github

+## Project layout

+/smackhem
+├─ /dist             # build output
+├─ /node_modules
+├─ /src
+│  ├─ main.ts        # entrypoint
+│  ├─ core/          # engine core systems
+│  ├─ render/        # rendering layer
+│  ├─ platform/      # input, bootstrap code
+│  └─ math/          # math utilities
+├─ package.json
+├─ tsconfig.json
+└─ vite.config.ts

 ## Tech Stack